TwoFistedJustice/manifold/docs/definitions.md

 ### Project
 A Project is a collection of data storing a user's broad goals.

-Think of goals, such as "to rebuild the suspension", "Lower the car two inches", "Install a catback exhaust", "Dampen vibrations inside the passenger compartment', "Bore the engine 0.2L over".
+Think of goals, such as "Rebuild the suspension", "Lower the car two inches", "Install a catback exhaust", "Dampen vibrations inside the passenger compartment', "Bore the engine 0.2L over".
 These are all broad aspirations which would require mulitple complicated procedures, each with its own separate set of procdures.
 In